Familial Hypercholesterolemia Medication

 Atorvastatin (Lipitor)

-Second strongest LDL-lowering drug approved to date.
+Second strongest LDL-lowering statin approved to date.
 Long half-life.
 Clinical trial has shown reduction in CHD events.

-As an adjunct to diet, approved indications are to reduce total cholesterol, LDLc, triglycerides, and apoB; increase HDLc in patients with Fredrickson types IIa and IIB; decrease triglycerides in patients with type IV; and treat patients with type III dysbetalipoproteinemia.
+As an adjunct to diet, approved indications are to reduce total cholesterol, LDLc, triglycerides, and apoB; increase HDLc in patients with primary hypercholesterolemia (heterozygous FH and nonfamilial) and mixed dyslipidemia (Fredrickson types IIa and IIb); decrease triglycerides in patients with type IV; and treat patients with type III dysbetalipoproteinemia.

-Only statin approved for treatment of patients with homozygous FH as an adjunct to other LDL-lowering measures (eg, LDL apheresis) or if other treatments are not available.
+It is approved for treatment of adults with homozygous FH as an adjunct to other LDL-lowering measures (eg, LDL apheresis) or if other treatments are not available.

 Simvastatin (Zocor)